 So, how does one go about finding that perfect-fitting pair of jeans?
 The kind of pair that will flatter your individual body type and naturally work to make you look slimmer.
 First, you have to know your body type.
 Then you need to understand some simple rules that can actually make you appear slimmer in jeans.

 Luckily, I have put together some useful tips that may help you find that perfect pair of jeans that will work for you and your body type.

 As a quick exercise, think about visual perception: do the clothes you wear really fit and flatter your figure type?

 The most important concept of looking good in jeans is a good fit.
 First, choose a style and fit that truly fits your body type.

-Don't let going up a size or down a size scare you when trying on a pair of jeans.
+Don't let going up or down a size scare you when trying on a pair of jeans.
 All jeans aren't created equal and sizes and fits can vary between manufacturers and even single products.

-The next concept to consider is what style jeans look best on your body type.
+The next concept to consider is what style of jeans look best on your body type.
 In short, you've got to take a good, long look at your body.
 Get to know your body type and learn what will flatter your particular frame.

 Try on Lots of Different Pairs and Avoid "Muffin Top"